June 21st, 2021

 And of course there is plenty of room for abuse here: imagine a URL like http://accounts.google.com:firstname.lastname@example.org, which may trick a user into thinking that the site they're connecting to is trustworthy.
 Phishers gonna phish.

-Also note that the set of characters allowed in either the "username" or "password" filed here allows many characters that would not be allowed in a normal "hostname" component.
+Also note that the set of characters allowed in either the "username" or "password" filed here allows many characters that would not be allowed in a normal "hostname" component (although do see this post for what is and isn't "valid" there).
 Per RFC3986:

 userinfo = *( unreserved / pct-encoded / sub-delims / ":" ) unreserved = ALPHA / DIGIT / "-" / "." / "_" / "~" pct-encoded = "%" HEXDIG HEXDIG sub-delims = "!" / "$" / "&" / "'" / "(" / ")" / "*" / "+" / "," / ";" / "="

 Meaning: your username and password cannot contain a ":" or "@", but all sorts of other characters otherwise illegal in the hostname component, making this is a valid URL: